YBL123/mars-rover-yarden-lawson/README.md

 ### All backend requests:
 ![Insomnia all backend requests](mars-rovers-insomnia.png)

-### Created mongo database in the cloud using mongod Atlas:
+### Created Mongo database in the cloud using mongod Atlas:
 ![Atlas mongodb](cloud-mongodb-atlas.png)

 ### created mongo database in the cloud using mongod Atlas: